PimentelM/CTF-Writeups/2017/34c3/primes/README.md

 ![instructions](instructions.png)

 The trickiest part was to make an arbitrary mov eax , value.
-But the solution i came with was amazingly elegant imo =]
+But the solution i came with was amazingly cool imo =]

 The number was bit by bit set using bitwise and bitshift operations. ( i used imul edi, 2 to simulate a shl edi, 1 )